Dominican Republic mourns death of fashion icon Oscar de la Renta

-News of de la Renta's death from cancer late on Monday at the age of 82 dominated national newspapers and the government declared Wednesday a national day of mourning with flags to be flown at half mast.
+News of de la Renta's death from cancer late on Monday at the age of 82 dominated national newspapers.

 President Danilo Medina led the nation in paying tribute to de la Renta, who died at his home in Connecticut, saying the designer had "raised up the name of the Dominican Republic."